aloksguha/myip/README.md

 ### Installation

-    npm install -save quick-local-ip
+    npm install --save quick-local-ip

-- If System is connected to multiple internet connections like wifi and ethernet and usb internet, following methods will return an array of ip addresses.
+- If System is connected to multiple internet connections like wifi and ethernet and usb internet, following methods will return any active internet address in string format.
-- If System is connected with one internet connection, methods will return ip address in sintring format.
+- If System is connected with one internet connection, methods will return ip address in string format.
-- If system is not connected with internet **127.0.0.1** will be returned by all methods.
+- If system is not connected with internet default local address will be returned by all methods.
+- These method will never return null or undefined.